Israel at the World Baseball Classic: 2023 World Baseball Classic

-Team Israel will compete in the 2023 World Baseball Classic in March 12-15, 2023.
-It will play in Miami, Florida.
-Israel will face Team Puerto Rico, Team Dominican Republic, Team Venezuela, and Team Nicaragua.
+Team Israel competed in the 2023 World Baseball Classic in March 12–15, 2023.
+It played in Miami, Florida.
+Israel faced Team Puerto Rico, Team Dominican Republic, Team Venezuela, and Team Nicaragua.

-American-Israeli Ian Kinsler, a former Major League All Star and two-time Gold Glove winner, and Israeli Olympian, will manage the team.
+American-Israeli Ian Kinsler, a former Major League All Star and two-time Gold Glove winner, and Israeli Olympian, managed the team.
 Among the players who have committed to play for the team are All Star outfielder Joc Pederson, Gold Glove outfielder Harrison Bader, outfielder Kevin Pillar, catcher Garrett Stubbs, and American-Israelis catcher Ryan Lavarnway and infielder Ty Kelly.
-Pitchers who will be on the team include Israeli-American Dean Kremer, Eli Morgan, Richard Bleier, Robert Stock, Jake Bird, and American-Israelis Jake Fishman, Zack Weiss, and Bubby Rossman, while Scott Effross was slated to be on the team but injured his arm.
+Pitchers on the team included Israeli-American Dean Kremer, Eli Morgan, Richard Bleier, Robert Stock, Jake Bird, and American-Israelis Jake Fishman, Zack Weiss, and Bubby Rossman, while Scott Effross was slated to be on the team but injured his arm.

 Others who may possibly join Team Israel include All Star pitcher Max Fried, pitcher Noah Davis, pitcher Kenny Rosenberg, and outfielder Mike Moustakas.
-Third baseman All Star Alex Bregman has chosen not to play in the WBC, first baseman Rowdy Tellez has chosen to play for Team Mexico, and Adam Ottavino has chosen to play for Team Italy.
+Third baseman All Star Alex Bregman has chosen not to play in the WBC, first baseman Rowdy Tellez chose to play for Team Mexico, and Adam Ottavino chose to play for Team Italy.